Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Reporting findings

 When reporting the findings of a CPRD RDG-approved protocol, authors are encouraged to indicate that the study was approved and should provide information on any deviations from the original protocol.
 For protocols approved from 01 April 2014 onwards, applicants are required to include the ISAC or RDG protocol number in journal submissions, with a statement in the manuscript declaring approval by the ISAC or RDG process, where applicable.
-If the protocol was subject to any amendments, the last amended version should be the one submitted.
+If the protocol was subject to any amendments, the last amended version should be the one included in the publication.

 Applicants are required to submit a copy of all peer-reviewed publications based on CPRD data to CPRD.
-Applicants should inform the CPRD of the publication outcome/s and, where appropriate, to send a copy or link of publications or a copy of funder’s report summarising the research.
-These can be sent to CPRD enquiries (enquiries@cprd.com).
+Applicants should inform the CPRD of the publication outcome/s and, where appropriate, send a copy or link of publications or a copy of funder’s report summarising the research.
+These can be sent to CPRD Enquiries (enquiries@cprd.com).

 Please note that the CPRD reserves the right to audit the concordance between approved study protocols and published research.

 It is essential that consideration is given to preserving confidentiality at the reporting stage.
 The possibility of unintentional (deductive) disclosure arises when cells with small numbers of patients are quoted.
-Applicants should note that, when reporting the data, CPRD policy is that no cell should contain <5 events.
+Applicants should note that, when reporting the data, CPRD policy is that no cell shall contain <5 events.

 Page last reviewed